 The Sultan was wise enough to, “Is he not from the Ummah of Muhammad SAW?
 Now help me carry him to his house”.
 The people somehow agreed and took the dead man with the Sultan to his house.
 The moment they reached his home all of them left.
 Only the Sultan and his assistant remained.

-Sultan knocked the door.
-Wife of the dead man came out.
+Sultan knocked on the door.
+The wife of the dead man came out.
 When the man’s wife saw his dead body, she began weeping.
 In her grief, she said to his dead body, “Allah have mercy on you!
 O friend of Allah!
 I bear witness that you are the pious ones.”

 She replied, “I was expecting that.
 My husband would go to the tavern every night and buy as much wine as he could.
 He would then bring it home and pour it all down the drain.
-He would then say, “I saved the Muslims from sin a little today.”
-He would then go to a prostitute, give her some money and tell her to close her door till the morning.
-He would then return home for the second time and say, “Today I saved a young woman and the youth of the believers from the great sin of fornication.”
+He then says, “I saved the Muslims from sin a little today.”
+He also goes to a prostitute, gives her some money, and tells her to close her door till the morning.
+After that He would return home for the second time and say, “Today I saved a young woman and the youth of the believers from the great sin of fornication.”

 He smiled and replied, “Don’t fear, the Sultan of the believers, along with the pious ones shall pray over my body.”

-We judge people by what we see and what we hear from others.
-Only if we were to see what was concealed in their hearts, a secret between them and their Lord.
+Because We judge people by what we see and what we hear from others.
+So, Only if we were to see what was concealed in their hearts, a secret between them and their Lord.